Best Food Processor

 Analysis and Test Results

 We divided up our testing into six different performance metrics for the full-sized processors, including chopping, mixing, pureeing, shredding, slicing, and cleaning.
-Food choppers cost significantly less and take up way less countertop space than the full-size appliances, but are more limited in their abilities and don't cut as consistently.
+Food choppers cost significantly less and take up way less countertop space than the full-size appliances, but they're more limited in their abilities and don't cut as consistently.
 Rather than scoring them like the other models, we ranked their relative performance and used that to select our winner.

 Related: Buying Advice for Food Processors